MI-SIM/MI-SIM.github.io/_posts/01-01-17-misiminterface.md

 ![alt text](https://raw.githubusercontent.com/MI-SIM/MI-SIM.github.io/master/_posts/undock.png "Undock figure") enables the current plot to be undocked from the GUI for further editing of the figure.

-These options also apply to the *Phase Portrait* analysis.

 ### <a name="Simulation"></a>Simulation